 - By the time the lilacs are in full bloom, it will be safe to plant tender annual flowers and squashes.

-- Plant tomatoes transplants when lily-of-the-valley is in full flower.
+- Transfer tomato transplants to the garden when lily-of-the-valley is in full flower.

 - Full-sized maple leaves signal time to plant morning glory seeds.